oscarcapote/MMSBM-calculator/README.md

 # Multipartite_MMSBM

 Program to find the membership factors and the probabilities of connections in a bipartite network adding metadata to the nodes.
-This program finds the most plausible parameters of the Mixed-Membership Stochastick Block Model, that fits a dataset of links between nodes.
-Also the user can add nodes' metadata that can help (or not) to the link prediction.
+This program finds the most plausible parameters of the Mixed-Membership Stochastic Block Model (MMSBM), that fits a dataset of links between nodes.
+Also you can add users' metadata that can help (or not) to the link prediction.
 # Language
 - Python >= 3.5